 Colleges of Canada

-for an application and popular programs for studying in Canadian colleges
+Differences from universities, stages of admission, required documents to apply for an application and popular programs for studying in Canadian colleges

 Canadian colleges are significantly less expensive than universities, making them very popular with international students.
 Once a student graduates, they are recognized as a qualified professional with the right to start working.
 In addition, after graduating from one of the international colleges in Canada, an international student has the opportunity to obtain permanent residency, and subsequently citizenship.
 While both public and private colleges exist in Canada, it is necessary to study at a public college for the purposes of immigration.